 Domain Name

-Your domain name is another one of the most crucial factors to consider when building a website.
+Your domain name is another one of the most key factors to consider when building a website.

 The reason for this is not far-fetched.
 The domain name is the name of your website.
 It’ll both serve as your URL and your brand name online.

-Where you’re a new brand that’s just starting afresh, you want to consider choosing a domain name that’s suitable with the brand you want to build either as a personal or corporate brand.
+Where you’re a new brand that’s just setting out both online and offline, consider choosing a domain name that’s suitable with the brand you want to build, regardless of whether it is a personal or corporate brand.

 Another factor you want to consider while choosing a domain name for your website is the availability of the domain name.
 This is very important especially where you’re already an existing brand.

-If this ever happens to you, then you may need to use an alternative domain name or buy the domain name from the other entity in possession of it (if they are willing to sell).
+If you get into such a situation, consider using an alternative domain name or try to see if its possible to buy the domain name from the other entity if they are willing to sell.

-The third thing to consider as regards domain name while building a website is the geographical location of your target audience, or nature of business.
+The third thing to consider as regards your preferred domain name while building a website is the geographical location of your target audience, or nature of business.

 As a small business targeting a well-defined local audience, to increase visibility, you might want to use a country code top level domain (ccTLD) alternative for your business.